game-arch/mmo-arch/README.md

     - Login/Register is exposed here
 - Presence (1 instance should only be needed)
     - World Server Discovery
-    - When a world comes online or goes offline, the presence microservice will be updated
+    - When a world comes online or goes offline, the Presence service will be updated
 - Account (1+ instances)
     - To register, login, and verify a user has access to the system